result17/aplace/src/content/blog/portfolio-website-development.md

   - TailwindCSS
   - HeadlessCMS
   - Blog
-ogImage: ""
+ogImage:
 description:
-  "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
+  EXAMPLE POST My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.
 ---

 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-portfolio-and-blog).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.